derykmakgill/mmm/_posts/2020-08-13-block-size.md

 ## Goldfish brains

+*"What is past is prologue." - The Tempest*

 >I’m the guy who went over the blockchain stuff in Satoshi’s first cut of the bitcoin code.
 Satoshi didn’t have a 1MB limit in it.
 The limit was originally Hal Finney’s idea.
 Both Satoshi and I objected that it wouldn’t scale at 1MB.
 Hal was concerned about a potential DoS attack though, and after discussion, Satoshi agreed.
 The 1MB limit was there by the time Bitcoin launched.
 But all 3 of us agreed that 1MB had to be temporary because it would never scale.